 Need-to-Know Nutrition Basics

 Nutrition Fundamentals.
-I’m going to make sure you understand a few simple nutrition concepts before we get to explaining each of the nine bodybuilding diet steps.
+I’m going to make sure you understand a few simple nutrition concepts before we get to explaining each of the ten bodybuilding diet steps.
 You’ll learn about calories, macronutrients, and how they are related.
 I have also provided an example (see table below) of how to convert macronutrients into calories, which is essential to creating and understanding your diet.

 - Definition of Calories.
 Calories is defined as a measurement of the energy in food.
 Your body needs the calories in food to get the energy it needs to function.